dareno/hsec/README.md

 Description
 -----------

 Home security project.
 Raspberry Pi using MCP23017 and GPIO with interrupts.
-Currently re-writing from Python into Clojure.

 The vision is to have an easy to maintain, home security system with no service fees.
 Maybe not super practical, but a fun exercise.
 Also, super-useful when done.